 My time in Chicago came to an end and I moved to Boston in June of 2008.
 I didnt join the gym until several months later (due to time and also the embarrassment factor), and I joined not because I felt a burning desire to get a killer body but because I didnt feel good anymore.
 I felt run down, broken, and out of shape.
 I remembered my final days in Chicago of working out and how good I felt after cardio.
 Finding the time during residency was tricky though, so I would run and lift after work; so began the conundrum of either running or lifting well or doing both poorly.
 I found myself exhausted and unable to achieve what I wanted to.
 And at this point, cardio was still more important to me.

 A year later, it was ultimately my roommate who pushed me to hit the elliptical with him when the gym opened – at 5am.
 Most people believe this is crazy; I admit it’s not entirely normal, and I definitely moaned and groaned the first few times.
 But cardio at 5am allowed me to fit in some gym time before heading into work.
-I eventually found I had far more energy through the day when I ran as compared to days I didnt.
+I eventually found I had far more energy throughout the day when I ran as compared to the days I didnt.
 Eventually, 5am runs became my “thing”.
 I still lifted weights in the afternoon every so often, but once again – no game plan, no dedication, and still no real clue what I was doing other than knowing I was using the machines properly.

 If I missed a lifting session in the afternoon, I always justified it by saying “well you ran this morning”.
 And I certainly never ventured into what I like to call “the big boys room” – the room at our gym with all free weights.
 Yes, my damn personal insecurity kept me from going into the “big boys room”, but I also felt it was slightly dangerous/irresponsible for me to attempt free weights alone without someone spotting me or telling me what to do.